-The process when you hire a developer to work remotely on your software projects can be difficult, especially if recruitment is not your primary area of expertise.
-However, it is important for any CTO to be the driving force behind the recruitment process, otherwise, the person selected for the role may not have the required skills, attitude or knowledge.
+The process of hiring a remote software engineer to work on your projects can be difficult, especially if recruitment is not your primary area of expertise.
+However, it is important for any CTO to be the driving force behind the recruitment process.
+Otherwise, the person selected for the role may not have the required skills, attitude or knowledge.

 Here we provide some examples of typical remote interview questions that are advisable for any CTO to ask since they highlight important strengths in potential candidates and also help to weed out those who would not be suitable without wasting too much time.